Independent Governance Committee

 Aegon UK’s Independent Governance Committee (IGC) was set up in April 2015.
 The role of an IGC is to act independently of their pension provider as a customer advocate by reviewing whether workplace pensions provide value for money, challenging providers accordingly.
 The IGC makes recommendations to Aegon UK’s Board of Directors regarding value for money for workplace pension scheme members.

-To protect your interests, the IGC has a blend of skills and experience from across the pension and customer service industries.
-This includes legal, pension scheme governance, actuarial and customer service expertise from the independent members and insight into Aegon UK’s business model and its customers from the Aegon UK IGC representatives.
-Together, the expertise and experience ensures the IGC is able to make judgements on the value for money for Aegon UK’s workplace pension scheme members.
+To protect your interests, the IGC has a blend of skills and experience from across the pensions industry.
+This includes legal, pension scheme governance and actuarial expertise from the independent members and insight into Aegon UK’s business model and its customers from the Aegon UK IGC representatives.
+Together, the expertise and experience makes sure the IGC is able to make judgements on the value of money for Aegon UK’s workplace pension scheme members.

 Who is on Aegon UK’s IGC?

 Aegon UK’s IGC is chaired by Ian Pittaway and including Ian is made up of five members; three independent members and two Aegon UK members.

 Ian and Alison are corporate IGC members.
 This means they're employed by companies which provide professional independent services, and Aegon UK’s service contract is with the company rather than the individual.